brillout/wildcard-api/docs/readme.template.md

    };
    ~~~

-3. You can now use `wildcard-api/client` to remotely call the enpdoint `enpdoint.myFirstEndpoint` from the browser:
+3. Use the `wildcard-api/client` package to remotely call the enpdoint `enpdoint.myFirstEndpoint` from the browser:

    ~~~js
    // Browser